'Get ready Russia': Trump issues warning on Syria missile strikes

 Breaking News Emails

-President Donald Trump warned that airstrikes against Syria were imminent Wednesday after a Russian diplomat pledged that any U.S. missiles fired at the country would be shot down and their launch sites targeted.
+President Donald Trump warned on Wednesday that airstrikes against Syria were imminent after a Russian diplomat pledged that U.S. missiles would be shot down and their launch sites targeted.

 "Russia vows to shoot down any and all missiles fired at Syria," Trump said in a tweet.
 "Get ready Russia because they will be coming, nice and new and 'smart.'"

-His comments follow an alleged chemical attack on a rebel enclave near Damascus over the weekend, and come after Russian Ambassador to Lebanon Alexander Zasypkin warned American military assets would be targeted in the event of a strike against Syria.
+His comments follow an alleged chemical attack on a rebel enclave near Damascus over the weekend, and come after the Russian Ambassador to Lebanon, Alexander Zasypkin, warned that American military assets would be targeted in the event of a strike against Syria.

 "If there is a strike by the Americans, then we refer to the statements of President [Vladimir] Putin and the chief of staff that the missiles will be downed and even the sources from which the missiles were fired," he told Hezbollah's al-Manar TV.

+The Russian military announced later on Wednesday that it was sending troops to secure Douma, where dozens were allegedly killed Saturday in a suspected poison gas attack.

-Russian Foreign Ministry Spokeswoman Maria Zakharova also NBC News that "there are Russians present in large numbers in Syria, and Russia will do everything to protect its people on Syrian soil."
+A Russian Foreign Ministry spokeswoman, Maria Zakharova, also told NBC News that "there are Russians present in large numbers in Syria, and Russia will do everything to protect its people on Syrian soil."

+Zakharova asked whether the U.S. was trying to sabotage an investigation into the suspected poison gas attack.

+"Is that the actual plan — to cover up all evidence of this fabricated attack with smart missile strikes, so that international inspectors have no evidence to look for?” she added.

-The U.S. has heaped condemnation on Syria and its main backer Russia since images emerged of the suspected poison gas attack that allegedly killed dozens in Douma on Saturday.
+The U.S. has heaped condemnation on Syria and its main backer Russia since images emerged of the aftermath of the possible chemical attack in the rebel-held enclave.

-Macron also said his country, the U.S. and Britain would decide how to respond in the coming days.
+Macron also said France, the U.S. and Britain would decide how to respond in the coming days.

 “Chemical weapons capabilities” were legitimate targets, he said, but added that allies of Syrian President Bashar al-Assad were not.
 In addition to Russia, Iran and Iran-backed Lebanese group Hezbollah support the Syrian strongman.

-Trump has also spoken by phone with British Prime Minister Theresa May on the violence in Syria.
+Trump has also spoken by phone with British Prime Minister Theresa May, who on Wednesday said all indications were that the Syrian government was behind the attack in Douma.

+"The use of chemical weapons cannot go unchallenged," she told reporters in Birmingham, central England.
+"We'll be working with our closest allies to consider how we can ensure that those responsible are held to account, and also how we can prevent and deter the humanitarian catastrophe of the use of chemical weapons in the future."

 Related